cgreen18/Gas-Chromatography/README.md

 # Gas Chromatography Capstone Project
 The senior capstone project by Conor Green and Matt McPartlan to fulfill degree requirements for a B.S. in Electrical Engineering at Loyola Marymount University.
 The objective is to design a economic, diode based gas chromatography (GC) detector.
-As part of the requirements of a capstone project, we created a website, [gaschromatographycapstone](https://gaschromatographycapstone.wordpress.com/), with weekly updates.
+As part of the requirements of a capstone project, we created a [website](https://gaschromatographycapstone.wordpress.com/), with weekly updates.

 ## Background on Gas Chromatography
-Matt has written a great explanation and justification for this project in the document "[Intro to chromatography]."
+Matt has written a great explanation and justification for this project in the document "[Introduction to Chromatography](https://github.com/cgreen18/Gas-Chromatography/blob/master/Documentation/Introduction%20to%20Chromatography.pdf)."

 ## Three Main Components
 * [Analog voltage measurement](https://github.com/cgreen18/Gas-Chromatography/tree/master/Voltage%20Measurement)